rjseymour66/rjseymour66.github.io/content/en/docs/linux/protecting-files.md

   "Protecting files"
 ---

+Backup Rule of Three: always have 3 copies:
+- 1 remote system in case of disaster
+- 2 local copies, on different media

-A backup is sometimes called an _archive_, and it is a copy of data that can be restored sometime in the future if the data becomes corrupted.
+A backup is sometimes called an _archive_.
+An archive is a group of files with associated metadata.
+It is a copy of data that can be restored sometime in the future if the data becomes corrupted.
 You need to consider the following:
 - Backup type
 - Compression methods
 - Utilities that will help the most